Check out these seven frightening stats:

 There’s something very beneficial happening to your brain muscles when you’re socially engaged, active and stimulated.

 Being social is healthy in several ways.
 It lowers your risk of cognitive decline, and can also mean having a strong support system and more meaningful relationships on your own terms – so long as you’re cautious of who you let into your circle of influence (see Life After Retirement Tip #15).
-If you surround yourself with right circle of influence who aligns with your core values, you can enjoy like-minded friends who will propel you forward in reaching your goals.
+If you surround yourself with the right circle of influence who aligns with your core values, you can enjoy like-minded friends who will propel you forward in reaching your goals.
 Plus, you’ll have people to count on for those tricky times when your health declines, or if you need rides to the doctor’s office, etc.

 Not only can loneliness contribute to the decline of your brain activity, it can be a dramatically terrible thing for your overall health.